Teycir/Gist/README.md

    - Click the Gist icon in Chrome → Enter your key → Save

 3. **Start Using**
-   - Search on Google → Click "✨ Summarize with AI"
+   - Search on Google → Click the vertical button on the right side
    - Enjoy instant summaries!

 ## 🔒 Privacy & Security